I’m still experimenting with my review style so some reviews might look quite different from others. Please bear with me here thank you 🙂

 Doctors is also known as Doctor Crush.
 This drama covers quite a fair bit of medical terms, which are explained but not covered by subtitles if you are reading from one.
 You might want to have Google ready to search these terms if you are curious about it.

 Park Shin Hye who plays the main lead, Yoo Hye Jung is a lawless high school student with a rough past.
-However, she lives her life aimlessly until she meets her teacher (who is actually a doctor) Hong Ji Hong (Kim Rae Won).
+However, she lives her life aimlessly until she meets her teacher (who is actually a certified doctor) Hong Ji Hong (Kim Rae Won).
 They both develop a close relationship, much to the jealousy of Jin Seo Woo (Lee Sung Kyung).
 Things happen and they are forced to part.

 13 years later they reunite, and together, both Ji Hong and Hye Jung restart their lives.